Departments

 Visit Seawolf Scholars to learn more.

-TRIO SSS is a federally funded Department of Education TRIO program which provides a variety of academic and personal support services to support traditionally under-represented current or incoming undergraduate university students to ensure that they successfully navigate college and graduate with a bachelor’s degree.
-TRIO SSS has been successfully serving students at SSU for over 30 years.
+TRIO Student Support Services (SSS) is a federally funded Department of Education TRIO program which provides a variety of academic and personal support services to first-generation, low-income undergraduate students, and undergraduate students with disabilities to ensure they successfully navigate college and graduate with a bachelor’s degree.
+TRIO SSS has been successfully serving students at Sonoma State for over 30 years.

-Sonoma State University hosts two TRIO SSS programs, Multilingual Achievers Program and United for Success.
+Sonoma State University hosts two TRIO SSS programs: the Multilingual Achievers Program and the United for Success Program.

 Eligibility Requirements

-• Be a U.S. citizen or permanent resident and at least one of the following:
+- Be a U.S. citizen or permanent resident and meet at least one of the following:

-• a first-generation college student (neither of the student’s parents has obtained a bachelor’s degree)
+- A first-generation college student (neither of the student’s parents/guardians has obtained a bachelor’s degree)

-To be eligible for the Multilingual Achievers Program, students must have learned another language prior to learning English.
+In addition to the above criteria, students interested in participating in the Multilingual Achievers Program must have learned another language prior to learning English.

 Visit TRIO SSS to learn more.